 - Linking information such as monitoring, forecasts, outlooks, and early warnings with long-term drought resilience strategies in critical sectors such as agriculture, municipal water systems, energy, recreation, and manufacturing.

-Communities can access information about federal resources, through the NIDIS website at www.drought.gov and a phone hotline, (202) 564-8086.
+Communities can access information about federal resources, through the NIDIS website at www.drought.gov.
 In 2015, the public will be able to search information on federal drought and disaster assistance through a user friendly clearinghouse piloted by USDA.

 Supporting State and Local Drought Strategies